tpb1908/Notes/_posts/2017-08-06-Haskell-Notes.md

 The `tell` function is safe because it handles the empty list, singleton list, two element list, and lists with more than two elements.

 We could rewrite `(x:[])` and `(x:y:[])` as `[x]` and `[x,y]` respectively.
-We cannot howver rewrite `(x:y:_)` with square brackets because it matches any list of length 2 or more.
+We cannot however rewrite `(x:y:_)` with square brackets because it matches any list of length 2 or more.

 We can implement a recursive length function using list comprehension